-During COVID-19, with Internationals absent from the area, Youth of Sumud has assumed responsibility assuring the safety of schoolchildren from the nearby village of Tuba as they walk between to and from school past the nearby Israeli outpost, Harassment of Palestinian shepherds by Israeli settlers and soldiers is common in the area, and members of Youth of Sumud frequently accompany shepherds from the nearby villages as they graze flocks.
+In addition Youth of Sumud has assumed responsibility assuring the safety of schoolchildren from the nearby village of Tuba as they walk between to and from school past the nearby Israeli outpost, Harassment of Palestinian shepherds by Israeli settlers and soldiers is common in the area, and members of Youth of Sumud frequently accompany shepherds from the nearby villages as they graze flocks.
 Throughout the fall Youth of Sumud had been accompanying farmers as they harvest their olives in the Jordan Valley and throughout the West Bank.
 Each year sellers disrupt the olive harvest, damaging trees and harassing and attacking land owners.
-In other years they have often been accompanied by internationals, however due to COVID-19 this has not been possible.

 Since early January, Israeli forces have arrested two human rights workers during night raids in the village of At Tuwani following nonviolent protests of the shooting of an unarmed resident of nearby Al Rakeez village on New Year's day and a series of Israeli demolitions of homes and structures in the area.
 Despite a complete lack of evidence against them, the Israeli military court has charged both activists and imposed high bail/fine amounts.
 Both of them face future court dates and may be forced tp pay additional fines.
 Activists expect a continuing campaign aimed at silencing protests against Israeli human rights abuses and home demolitions in the area.